For such a small island, Iceland is packed to the gills with cool adventure sports and cool things to do.

 Without a doubt, the second most popular activity is a bus trip around The Golden Circle.

-- Thingvellir national park, which is one of the clearest places in the world to see the collision of two tectonic plates
+- Thingvellir national park, which is one of the most apparent places in the world to see the collision of two tectonic plates

 - Gullfoss waterfall (pictured above)